celarco/marvel_v_0_1/README.md

 # marvel_v_0_1
-This package in development and not finished
+This package is still under development...